Bye-bye Bei Bei: National Zoo's panda cam goes dark amid government shutdown

 Breaking News Emails

-The Smithsonian National Zoo's beloved live panda camera was turned off on Wednesday amid the ongoing partial government shutdown.
+The Smithsonian National Zoo's beloved live panda cam was turned off on Wednesday amid the ongoing partial government shutdown.

 The National Zoo stayed open during the first 11 days of the shutdown, which began on Dec.
 22, by tapping into unused dollars from the previous year, but closed its doors to the public on Tuesday night with Congress and the White House still at an impasse over the $5 billion President Donald Trump has demanded for his border wall.